ASL Lessons | Bookstore | Library | ASL University Main ►

 Every once in a while someone asks me "How do you sign, 'gender?'"

-A lot of signers just fingerspell it:
+Most signers just fingerspell it:

-GENDER (version) = MALE "or"-(bodyshift)-FEMALE
+GENDER (version) = MALE "or" - (bodyshift) - FEMALE

 Another approach to indicating the concept of gender is to shift a bit to one side and sign MALE then shift a bit to the other side and sign FEMALE.